 Skip to main content

-We place a spotlight on four Melbourne architects who are leading innovations in sustainable design.
+We place a spotlight on four Melbourne architects who are leading innovations in sustainable design solutions.

 A riverbed circling the building captures rainwater to water the gardens, while solar panels generate power.
-In conjunction with a gas-fired generator, the building is able to work off the grid if needed.
+In conjunction with a gas-fired generator, the building can work off the grid if needed.

-The hospital has been designed to allow for additional blocks to be built without disrupting the existing structure.
+The design also allows for additional blocks to be built without disrupting the existing structure.

 BatesSmart Royal Children's Hospital development